CMUAbstract/cote/README.md

 files into the configuration folder; if so, there is a script to do this for you in the corresponding scripts directory.

-There is a README file in pretty much every directory.
-The repository is designed to be more or less self-documenting, with any questions that may arise answered in a nearby README file or, in the case of software and scripts, in-file comments.
+There is a README file in nearly every directory.
+The repository is designed to be relatively self-documenting, with any questions that may arise answered in a nearby README file or, in the case of software and scripts, in-file comments.

-`cote` programs ingest a handful of configuration files (using the C++17 filesystem feature); the configuration files are pretty ad-hoc at the moment and could eventually be well-defined and collected into a single, well-formatted JSON file for example.
-For now, follow the sample configuration files located in the sample directory in the `scripts` folder of example programs.
+`cote` programs ingest a handful of configuration files (using the C++17 filesystem feature); currently, the configuration file formats are ad-hoc and could eventually be well-defined and collected into a single, well-formatted JSON file for example.
+For now, follow the format of the sample configuration files; character positions and field widths matter.

 Because program configurations are specified in configuration files, they can be changed without needing to recompile the programs in order to try new